Skip to main content

 Writing files (Bun.write())

 Bun.write(destination, data): Promise<number> The Bun.write function is a multi-tool for writing payloads of all kinds to disk.
-The first argument is the destination which can have any of the following types:
+The first argument is the destination, which can be any of the following:

 • string: A path to a location on the file system.
 Use the "path" module to manipulate paths.